pkimpel/retro-1620/software/plotter/README.txt

 Plot-Demo-2.card
     Another FORTRAN II-D program for a more complicated "string art" plot.

+Plot-Timing-Study-1.card
+    A FORTRAN II-D program to assist in timing the performance of the plotter.
+It requires the PLOT subroutine.
+The program simply draws a rectangle 1080 steps on a side, for a total of 4320 steps.
+At 300 steps/second, this drawing should take exactly 14.40 seconds to complete.
+The program halts before and after drawing the rectangle to assist in timing the plot.

 1620-LM-042-CHAR.sps
     SPS assembly job for the FORTRAN-callable CHAR subroutine.